πŸ“š

 Image Courtesy of Giphy

 The best way to fix this is to practice ✍️ your presentation (you're going to see this advice a lot in this unit guide...).
 You only have one chance to give your presentation to your teacher, but you have unlimited opportunities to practice it in front of other people!
-Watch their reactions; if a crowd is confused, it will generally show on their face.
-When you practice, you can also ask questions about your presentation.

-Parents, other teachers, and even your own classmates can be valuable resources to help you tighten up and master your presentation.
+Parents, other teachers, and even your own classmates πŸ™‹β€β™€οΈ can be valuable resources to help you tighten up and master your presentation.
 I'm sure you can even convince some friends to listen to a ten-minute presentation.
-(Hint: Free food is a powerful incentive.)
-Chances are if your friends don't understand your topic, you won't get max points.
+And chances are if your friends don't understand your topic, you won't get max points.

-How to Deliver a Presentation Well
+How to Be a Good Presenter

 Convincing an audience of your argument has just as much to do with your body language πŸ’ as it does with your data and evidence.
 Below is a list of things you should keep in mind while you are presenting to an audience.